mega6382/HabWpLogin/README.md

 Send POST params `user` and `pass` to *hab-wp-login.php*	located inside `wp-site`.
 And it will return user data like json_encoded: username, name, email, rank, capabilities etc.

 To use script inside `other-site`.
-Simple include the *HabWpLogin.php*, to your code and call the `HabWpLogin` class. here is an example:
+Simply include the *HabWpLogin.php*, to your code and call the `HabWpLogin` class. here is an example:

     <?php